rdpatil4/ESClient/README.md

 ###Configuration:

-Configuraiton is done in the file **config.js** found in the root folder.
+Configuration is done in the file **config.js** found in the root folder.
 Default configuration looks like below:

 ```js